resource

 Track gift purchases with tags like “Christmas”.
 You’ll keep things organized and give you clear visibility into what you’ve spent at a glance when combining it with Total Sum feature.

 Hosting a birthday party, planning a wedding, or renovating a room?
-Use a custom tag like “Birthday Bash” or “Bedroom Reno” to keep track of related expenses in one tag.
+Use a custom tag like “Birthday Bash” or “Bedroom Reno” to keep track of related spendings in one tag.
 It’s perfect for anything temporary that’s worth keeping an eye on.

 And countless other ways to put them to work!